powertac/powertac-server/README.md

 ` git submodule foreach git pull origin master`

-Note that some modules, such as common, the Visualizer, and the Sample Broker, are not submodules of powertac-server.
+Note that some modules, such as common and the Sample Broker, are not submodules of powertac-server.
 If you need sources for those, you will need to pull them down separately.